 A video feature his works…..

 British photographer.
 He makes tiny scenes with little people, inserted into outdoor urban settings.

-In the first work discussed a trainer lies on its side in a puddle, it’s lace has been arranged to look like a florescent green sea serpent.
+In the first work discussed, a trainer lies on its side in a puddle, it’s lace has been arranged to look like a fluorescent green sea serpent.
 The small figure of a ship’s captain and a boy are floating on a bottle top nearby, whilst they look on.

 The second work features 2 tiny men carrying a cheesy crisp called “wot-sits”

-The third discussed work features a hooded teenager a sits on top of a bottle top looking a toddler in a pram, what looks to be his young partner and child’s mother in a pink jacket is standing looking at the child also.
+The third discussed work features a hooded teenager a sits on top of a bottle top looking a toddler in a pram, what looks to be his young partner and child’s mother in a pink jacket is standing to look at the child also.

 Here is an interview with Slinkachu on his process

 Nicolas Hilliard Was a Miniaturist who painted many noble and well know people from the Tudor period.
-He painted his works mostly in water colour onto Velum which at the time was made from a prepared animal skin.
+He painted his works mostly in watercolour onto Velum which at the time was made from prepared animal skin.
 The finished works were then stuck onto playing cards to strengthen them.

 Elizabeth would give away these portraits without setting so the recipient would have to pay a lot of money just to get one made.

 Here is the link to his 1572 Queen Elizabeth the First